cloudflare/stpyv8/docs/source/api/wrapper.rst

 Interoperability
 ================

-As the most basic and important design principle, the SoirV8 user doesn't need pay additional efforts for interoperability.
-It means that your Python code could seamless access the property or call the function of Javascript code, or vice versa.
-SoirV8 will do the dirty work under the table, such as :ref:`typeconv`, :ref:`funcall` and :ref:`exctrans`.
+SoirV8 was designed so that the end user doesn't need to spend additional efforts for interoperability.
+This means your Python code could seamlessy access a property or call a Javascript function and SoirV8 will take care of performing all the dirty work i.e. :ref:`typeconv`, :ref:`funcall` and :ref:`exctrans`.

 .. _typeconv:

 Type Conversion
 ---------------

-Python and Javascript has different type system and build-in primitives.
-SoirV8 have to guess the conversion by the type of source value.
+Python and Javascript have different type system and build-in primitives so SoirV8 is required to transparently perform the type conversion operations.

 Python to Javascript
 ^^^^^^^^^^^^^^^^^^^^

-When convert Python value to Javascript value, SoirV8 will try the following rules first.
-The remaining unknown Python type will be convert to a plain Javascript object.
+When converting a Python value to Javascript value, SoirV8 will try the following conversion rules first.
+The remaining unknown
+Python types will be converted to a plain Javascript object.

 =============================   ===============     ==================  ================
 Python Type                     Python Value        Javascript Type     Javascript Value